 Description of Free Cash Flow

 An entity’s financial performance depends on the Free Cash Flow.
-It represents how a company can manage to enhance the value of its shareholders after boosting asset expansion.
-FCF accounts for all the cash generated by a company ultimately after deducting its capital expenditures such as the purchase of property and equipment.
-The excess cash helps to settle debts, research, and development, expand business and pay dividends to the entity’s shareholders.
+It represents how a company can manage to enhance its shareholders’ value after boosting asset expansion.
+FCF ultimately accounts for all the cash a company generates after deducting its capital expenditures.
+Such as the purchase of property and equipment.
+The excess cash helps settle debts, research, and development, expand the business and pay dividends to the entity’s shareholders.

-Free Cash Flow is relatively a more transparent metric than PE Ratio because it is not as easy to manipulate cash flow.
-Public companies find FCF as an extremely beneficial indicator for the performance of the company.
+Free Cash Flow is relatively a more transparent metric than PE Ratio.
+Because it is not as easy to manipulate cash flow.
+Public companies find FCF as an extremely beneficial indicator for the company’s performance.

-For the shareholders of a company, FCF is an important investment guide because it represents how much the company gives back.
+FCF is an important investment guide for the shareholders of a company because it represents how much the company gives back.
 It also helps in the growth of its investors.
-A company with a steady growth in FCF is a good indicator of financial health.
+A company with steady growth in FCF is a good indicator of financial health.

 However, at times entities may have a negative cash flow.
 This may not be a bad sign if a company uses all its excess cash to invest in new capital expenditures.
 In such cases, it is advisable to study the returns made on such huge investments, which might give a better payoff if they are high.